 Currently browsing category

 Q. How much of a remedy should I give?
-Here are the recommendations for big and little people but the bottom line is that any dose is considered non-toxic.
-Find out why.
+Here are the recommendations for big and little people, and the reason why the size of dose is considered a minor variable during treatment.

 Homeopaths are often asked if homeopathy will treat asthma, diabetes, ulcerative colitis, multiple sclerosis, or any one of a number of other diseases.
 So, what’s the answer?

 A: Traditional homeopathic remedies don’t contain porcine (pig) components but potentised remedies prepared from healthy tissues and organs, might.

 The active ingredients of remedies can’t be measured by weight so homeopathy turns to ancient Rome for a little help.

 We’re often asked, “Can we pass our remedies through the airport x-ray machines or will they affect our remedies?
 Here’s the relevant research and our answer.